atuyabirisi/yolo/README.md

 ### Milestone 2 : Server Infrastructure Provisioning with Vagrant, configuration and Deployment with Ansible

-This milestone focused on using Vagrant to provision virtual server infrastructure and ansible to configure the server and deployment of the Yolo e-commerce web application.
+This milestone focuses on the use of Vagrant to provision virtual server infrastructure, Ansible to automate server configuration and deploy the Yolo e-commerce web application.

 #### Key Features

-- Using vagrant to provision virtual server infrastructure locally
+- Provisioning virtual server environments with Vagrant.
 - Utilizing ansible roles, that define different tasks
 - Utilizing ansible main playbook to orchestrate the multiple roles created

-#### Requirements

-Install the following tools;

-- Vagrant
-- Ansible

-#### How to run the application on host browser
+#### Run the application in provisioned VM and Access it from the host

+- Install Vagrant and Ansible
 - Fork the repository to your local machine
 - Clone the repository
 - At the project root run the following commands,